RSMI-NE/RSMI-NE/README.md

 ## Installation

-Install from Github into a virtual environment:
+Clone `RSMI-NE` from Github and install its dependencies into a virtual environment:

 ```bash
 git clone https://github.com/RSMI-NE/RSMI-NE